tkaymak/beam_summit_2023_talk/README.md

 python -m unittest -v
 ```

-## GitHub Actions automated testing

-This project already comes with automated testing via [GitHub Actions](https://github.com/features/actions).

-To configure it, look at the [`.github/workflows/test.yaml`](.github/workflows/test.yaml) file.

-## Using other runners

-To keep this template small, it only includes the [Direct Runner](https://beam.apache.org/documentation/runners/direct/).

-For a comparison of what each runner currently supports, look at the [Beam Capability Matrix](https://beam.apache.org/documentation/runners/capability-matrix/).

-To add a new runner, visit the runner's page for instructions on how to include it.

-## Contributing

-Thank you for your interest in contributing!
-All contributions are welcome! 🎉🎊

-Please refer to the [`CONTRIBUTING.md`](CONTRIBUTING.md) file for more information.

 # License

 This software is distributed under the terms of both the MIT license and the